alok/notational-fzf-vim/README.md

 " String.
 Must be in the form 'ctrl-KEY' or 'alt-KEY' let g:nv_create_note_key = 'ctrl-x'

 " String.
+Sets the string will be used to separate words in the filename for the created note. let g:nv_filename_word_separator = ' '

+" String.
 Controls how new note window is created. let g:nv_create_note_window = 'vertical split'

 " Boolean.
 Show preview.
 Set by default.
 Pressing Alt-p in FZF will toggle this for the current search. let g:nv_show_preview = 1